Motorcycle touring videos are a great way to document and share your motorcycle adventures with friends and family or keep them as a keepsake.

 Slow motion is a superb effect, and it works well in many situations – from walking through the sand on the beach to your bike wheel spinning in the gravel.

 Use it – but don’t overdo it!

 Motorcycle Touring Videos: Get A Drone

 I mentioned above that I use a drone as my second camera.
-And the reason I use a drone is that it gives me 360 degrees of footage, unique angles, and dynamic shots if I want them.
+I use a drone because it gives me 360 degrees of footage, unique angles, and dynamic shots if I want them.

 I’ve just upgraded my DJI Mavic Mini 2 to the new Mavic 3 – and it’s beyond awesome.

 As a one-man crew, I can use the pre-set programs on the drone (such as the follow-me mode), which lets the drone follow me as I ride through the landscape.